OSGeo/grass-website/content/about/governance.md

 The PSC has a Chair selected from and by the <a href="/about/team">PSC members</a>.
 The PSC may create additional roles such as a treasurer and appoint people to these roles.
-The PSC appoints and oversees the Development Team and other teams or groups as needed.
+The PSC appoints and oversees the Core Development Team and other teams or groups as needed.
 The PSC makes decisions by voting on RFC documents, by voting on simple motions, or by consensus among members.
 The PSC operations follow [RFC 1: Project Steering Committee Guidelines](https://github.com/OSGeo/grass/blob/main/doc/development/rfc/PSC_guidelines.md)